goethel/X-team-asssignment-2/proposal.md

-2. Output: Describe the output will your program produce.
+2. Output: Describe the output your program will produce.
+Include and example format of the output produced.